angeliquecd/finalsystems/README.md

 9. Exiting the program will not delete the library

 Other information:
-1. Currently we are working on getting rid of a seg fault when the library is populated with more than 2 mp3 files.
-This has also made testing some of our code difficult.
+1. Currently we are working on getting rid of a seg fault when music is played.
+We all have been working on macs and the seg fault does not occur at all on a mac.
+We are trying to figure out why the discrepancy exists.